drigberg/NeonOrbDestroyer/README.md

 ### Drops

 - hearts restore health
-- green power-up doubles the attack effect area
+- blue power-up doubles the attack effect area
-- yellow power-up grants a special wide-range force field attack on N
+- red power-up grants a special wide-range force field attack on N

 ### Enemies

-- more enemies (timed bombs? jumping enemies? flying enemies? projectiles?)
+- more of them!
+- enemies with more health
+- enemies with projectiles
+- enemies with attack moves

 ## Credits